Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Comparisons with quasicircular waveforms

-Studies in the literature have shown that the morphology of non-spinning, mildly eccentric binary black hole mergers may be captured by quasi-circular, spinning, non-precessing binary black hole mergers~\cite{ENIGMA_Huerta}.
-Here we quantify whether this parameter space degeneracy between orbital eccentricity and spin corrections still remain when we directly compare our new set of eccentric, spinning, non-precessing numerical relativity waveforms with the \texttt{NRHybSur2dq8} surrogate model~\cite{PhysRevD.99.064045} that describes quasi-circular, spinning, non-precessing mergers.
+Studies in the literature have shown that the morphology of non-spinning, mildly eccentric binary black hole mergers may be captured by quasicircular, spinning, nonprecessing binary black hole mergers~\cite{ENIGMA_Huerta}.
+Here we quantify whether this parameter space degeneracy between orbital eccentricity and spin corrections still remain when we directly compare our new set of eccentric, spinning, nonprecessing numerical relativity waveforms with the \texttt{NRHybSur2dq8} surrogate model~\cite{PhysRevD.99.064045} that describes quasicircular, spinning, nonprecessing mergers.

-We carry out this study by computing fitting factor calculations, see Equation~\ref{eq:fittingfactor}, between a given waveform in our numerical relativity catalog and an array of \texttt{NRHybSur2dq8} waveforms that scan the \((q, \chi_{1z}, \chi_{2z})\) parameter space using a simple grid search.
+We carry out this study by computing fitting factor calculations, see Eq.~\eqref{eq:fittingfactor}, between a given waveform in our numerical relativity catalog and an array of \texttt{NRHybSur2dq8} waveforms that scan the \((q, \chi_{1z}, \chi_{2z})\) parameter space using a simple grid search.
 We use an interval of size \(\Delta q = 2\) centered around the truth mass-ratio.
 So for numerical relativity waveforms of mass-ratio \(q=4\), we scan an interval that covers the range \(2\leq q \leq 6\) (note for \(q=2\) the interval is \(1\leq q \leq 4\)).
 For individual spins, we consider the range $-0.7\leq \chi_{\{1z,2z\}} \leq 0.7$.
 The resolution of the search is \(\delta q = 0.1\), and \(\delta \chi = 0.02\) for both spins.
 Following these conventions, we consider two cases.
 In the first both numerical relativity waveforms and \texttt{NRHybSur2dq8} waveforms include only the \(\ell=|m|=2\) mode, whereas in the second case both types of waveforms include higher order modes.
-Results of this analysis for simulations U0014 and U0023 are presented in Figure~\ref{fig:degeneracy_U0015}.
+Results of this analysis for simulations U0014 and U0023 are presented in Fig.~\ref{fig:degeneracy_U0015}.

 Additional results for other numerical simulations in our waveform catalog may be found in Table~\ref{tab:degeneracy_params}.
 These findings, along with the results we presented in Table~\ref{table:simulations} using the SEOBNRE waveform family, exhibit the importance of developing waveform models that are informed by numerical relativity simulations to accurately capture orbital eccentricity and spin corrections.
 At this time, these results show that moderately or highly eccentric and spinning signals may not be captured by template matching algorithms, unless the signal is loud enough to be captured by unmodeled (burst) searches.